mikefossati/magicbot/tests/README.md

 # Trading Strategy Test Suite

-Comprehensive unit and integration tests for all trading strategies in the Magicbot system.
+Comprehensive unit and integration tests for the new trading strategy architecture in the Magicbot system.
+The test suite validates schema-based configuration, shared components, and trailing stop functionality.

 ## 🏗️ Test Structure